jullianm/StackIT/README.md

 StackIT is a native macOS client app for the StackOverflow website, built in SwiftUI and Combine.

 ⚠️ Disclaimer n°1 - The app is still in progress, some additional features need to be implemented and some bugs need to be fixed. <br>
-⚠️ Disclaimer n°2 - To try the app you need to create a StackConfig.plist in project with your own clientID and key provided by StackOverflow (create an app on stackexchange)
+⚠️ Disclaimer n°2 - To try the app you need to create a <b>StackConfig.plist</b> in project with your own clientID and key provided by StackOverflow (create an app on stackexchange)

 **Description**